Efficient Vehicles & Behavior

 Electric School Bus Goal

-Saint Paul does not have an electric school bus goal.
+Neither the City of St. Paul nor the local school district have set an electric school bus goal.

 Electric School Bus Goal